 - Tape together all parts.

-In addition, spend some time looking at ensemble parts and scores to develop your personal notation style.
+In addition, spend some time looking at ensemble parts and scores to develop your personal notation style, which also adheres to acceptable conventions.

 Possible Song Selections: